Skip to main content

 note

-This test is expected to fail, which means it is correctly passing the test condition.
+This test is expected to fail, indicating that it is correctly enforcing the test condition.
 Bob's public key is not listed as an administrator in the module arguments, so the transaction should fail.

 Run tests

-After updating your tests, run them to verify everything is working as expected:
+After updating your tests, run them to ensure everything is working as expected:

 chr test

-This command will execute all the test functions and ensure that the transaction signing and authorization are working correctly.
+This command will execute all the test functions and confirm that the transaction signing and authorization are functioning correctly.